 Tender fronds of hen of the woods (Grifola frondosa or maitake) cooked slowly until they just start to brown with butter, sage, garlic and wine make for a good seasonal side dish you can add to all kinds of things.

 The basic idea is that you peel the mushroom apart to make long, elegant fronds to show off the natural shape of the mushroom, then cook them slowly in a pan with brown butter, and sage leaves, along with some water or stock to steam them.
+The technique also works with chicken of the woods mushrooms.

 Once the mushrooms are wilted, you continue cooking to evaporate the wine, cooking until the mushrooms have just started to color in the fat that's left over.
 Finally you add a little garlic, some wine, and spoon the juices over everything.